GrierPhillips/new_machine_setup/spark_windows_setup.md

 Python 3.5.2 :: Anaconda 4.2.0 (64-bit)
 ```

-## Download winutils.exe compiled with Hadoop
+## Download Hadoop binary for Windows 64-bit
 You likely don't have Hadoop installed on windows, but spark will deep within its core look for this file and possibly other binaries.
-Thankfully a Hadoop contributor has compiled these and has a [repository](https://github.com/steveloughran/winutils) with binaries for Hadoop 2.6 - 2.7.
+Thankfully a Hadoop contributor has compiled these and has a [repository](https://github.com/steveloughran/winutils) with binaries for Hadoop 2.6.
+These binaries will work for spark version 2.0.2, but will not work with 2.1.0.
+To use spark 2.1.0 download the binaries from [here](https://github.com/karthikj1/Hadoop-2.7.1-Windows-64-binaries/releases/download/v2.7.1/hadoop-2.7.1.tar.gz).

 The best tactic for this is to clone the repo and keep the Hadoop folder corresponding to your version of spark and add the hadoop-%version% folder to your path as `HADOOP_HOME`.